 If we find maladministration, we will then move to the second stage and consider whether it led to an injustice for the complainant.

 At the second stage, we would also consider the complaints about DWP not adequately communicating the required number of years of national insurance contributions to receive a full state pension, as well as DWP’s and ICE’s complaint handling.

 If we find there was an injustice that has not already been remedied then we will proceed to the third stage and make recommendations to put things right.

 Are you not accepting new complaints because you can’t manage the number of complaints you’re getting?

 No. We are not accepting new complaints because no new issues are being complained about.

 Does this mean that if somebody hasn’t had a complaint accepted by you already, they won’t benefit from any recommendations you might make?

-No. If we investigate and make recommendations for compensation, we would ask DWP to apply those recommendations to everyone who has been similarly affected by any failings we identify.
+No. If we make recommendations for compensation, we would ask DWP to apply those recommendations to everyone who has been similarly affected by any failings we identify.

 Where can I find out more about the changes to state pension age for women and the judicial review?